 Stir in the lemon juice and lemon seeds and cook until the jam reaches your desired consistency.
 I usually don’t bother removing the lemon seeds when the jam is ready.
 I just leave them there and remove them when I come across them as I use the jam.

-You can leave it a bit on the runny side so you can use it as a sauce for pancakes and french toast or crapes or you can cook it a bit more to a thicker consistency.
+You can leave it a bit on the runny side so you can use it as a sauce for pancakes, french toast, or crapes or you can cook it a bit more for a thicker consistency.

-Once it’s done, turn off the heat and let it sit for a few minutes.
+So after I added the lemon seeds, I cooked the jam 15 more minutes or so.
+Once it’s done, I turn off the heat and let the jam sit for a few minutes.
 If you are going to can this jam, this will be the time to do it, when it’s still hot.
-You can see the water bath canning process in my tomato sauce canning post HERE.
-Everything will be the same but the processing time.
-For berry jam, process pint and half-pint jars 15 minutes in the water bath.
+You can follow the exact same process that I show in my blueberry jam recipe here.

 I waited for the jam to cool a bit and then went in search of sour cream.
 Yogurt will work great too.

-I added a couple tablespoons of the jam and nothing else.
+I added a couple of tablespoons of the jam and nothing else.
 It’s so good.
-It can be a snack or your breakfast or dinner.
-And the kids love it too!
-Of course, it’s also great on bread.
+It can be a snack or your breakfast or dinner (you can add homemade granola).
+Of course, it’s also great on delicious homemade artisan bread.

 If you have room in your yard but not yet have a mulberry tree consider planting one.
 You can find Pakistani Mulberry on the Stark Brothers site but their supply is very limited so you have to keep a close eye on when they are available.
 I have yet to find this tree in a local nursery.